Fundamental Analysis Guides

 The F-Score does not differentiate between sectors, which can lead to skewed results.
 In cyclical sectors like automotive or retail, short-term financial health may not give a true picture of long-term viability.

 Market fluctuations can also impact the reliability of the Piotroski F-Score.
 For instance, during a market downturn, even fundamentally strong companies might get unfairly penalized.
-During an economic rally, weaker companies might appear more stable than they truly are due to temporary boosts in revenue.
+During an economic rally, weaker companies might appear more stable than they truly are due to temporary revenue boosts.

 Therefore, while the F-Score provides an objective analysis of financial health and undervalued opportunities, investors should complement it with subjective judgment and sector-specific research to fully understand potential risks and advantages.